 Treat yourself with compassion.

-It’s rare that stress, anxieties, and worries are totally unfounded — more often than not, they’re based on real challenges that we encounter in our work.
-Dr. Pollak says it’s important to acknowledge when you’re dealing with a tight deadline or demanding assignment, for example, and to state openly that these are difficult circumstances.
-This is not an invitation to complain or berate yourself for getting into this situation in the first place.
+Dr. Pollak says it’s important to acknowledge when you’re dealing with a tight deadline or demanding assignment.
 “Yelling at yourself and beating yourself up is not going to help,” Dr. Pollak says.
 Instead, be kind and reassure yourself that you’re doing your best with the skills, time, and resources you have.
 You can even break the work down into steps that feel more manageable for you at the moment.
 Mindfulness, Dr. Pollak says, affords us the chance to befriend ourselves, as long as we’re willing to hear and meet our emotional needs.

 Wingspan supports your business with invoicing, bookkeeping, and benefits solutions, so you can focus on doing the work you love.
 Sign up now for a free 30-day trial.